 Secondly, Holy Spirit is making this transformation in Believers over time by Washing them with the Water of the Word.
-The Believer reads and studies the Word in order to renew the mind and Holy Spirit makes the Word come alive so we can see and understand beyond mental ascent.
+We read and study the Word in order to renew the mind and Holy Spirit makes the Word come alive so we can see and understand beyond mental ascent.
 By the power of the Holy Spirit, the Word is transformed from Knowledge (mental ascent) to Wisdom (the knowing of the Spirit and Heart).

 How do we cooperate with Holy Spirit?
 We first release our hold on any unsound doctrine, denominational bias or religious theory and seek Truth – the Pure Water of the Word.
 We spend time in Scripture and in prayer asking for discernment, for understanding and the courage to walk in Truth.

-Once Knowledge becomes Wisdom, by moving from our head to our heart, then we can truly benefit others.
+Knowledge becomes Wisdom when it moves from our head to our heart.
+Only when the transfer occurs do we truly benefit others.
 We are all ministers of the gospel, our commission from Christ.
 We must take the responsibility to make certain the Word we convey remains as pure as humanly possible.

 Must we wait until the sanctification process is completed and our minds have been completely renewed before we can assist others?
 Certainly not – for the process will never be completed on this earth.
 We are all a work in progress.
 Our primary responsibility is simply to convey the Pure Water we have been given – nothing more, nothing less.
 As we grow in Christ, our capacity to grow even more increases.
 The most learned of our scholars only possesses a thimble size portion of the knowledge of God.